therealhalonen/PhishSticks/notes/rajala/notes.md

 ![2023-10-11_23-04](https://github.com/therealhalonen/PhishSticks/assets/112076418/02a7b00a-7a83-4f37-91ed-fdb08ef66cf6)

+Pressing enter here executes the command and the download starts in the background.
+When its done, the program gets executed.

 To make this work with Digispark, I had to add some backslashes before the backslashes so that DigiKeyboard wont escape them, since they are needed for the command to work.
 Working code looks like following:

 ```